mattneary/TeXode/README.md

 To get the current version of your installation of TeXode, run `texode -v`.
 Versions are labeled by their git commit hash, and can be found and referenced here on Github.

 ###Updating
-To update TeXode, run `texode -u`.
+To update TeXode, run `texode --update`.

 Special Syntax
 --------------